kirbyt/site-www-thecave-com/_posts/2015-04-14-no-wwdc-or-sf-trip.markdown

 layout: post
 title: "No WWDC Or SF Trip"
 date: 2015-04-14 09:20:56 -0400
-category: travel
+category: business
-tags: [ios, os x, conference]
+tags: [ios, os x, conference, travel]
 ---
 Apple announced the dates for this year's WWDC, and once again a lottery is being used to decide who gets to buy a ticket.
 I have no interesting is attending WWDC other than to attend the labs since I do have questions I would love to ask an Apple engineer.
 But it's not worth spending $1599 on a ticket just for that.